 - Whisk the eggs for breakfast.

-- Wash the potatoes with a scrub bruch or scrub gloves for little fingers.
+- Wash the potatoes with a scrub brush or scrub gloves for little fingers.

 - Take out the pots, pans, measuring cups, and bowls you need.

-- Cut soft vegetables with kid-safe knives like ones from Zyliss or Curious Chef.
+- Cut soft fruits and vegetables with kid-safe knives like ones from Zyliss or Curious Chef.